Research Data Management

 - UVA subscribes to two funding discovery databases.
 The Grants and Funding Subject Guide explains how to use the Pivot and GrantForward funding discovery tools, provides links to additional resources, and resources to help you write the perfect proposal.

 To learn more about research data management, visit our Research Data Management Guide with the most current information available, including requirements and DMP templates for NSF, NIH, NEH, DOT, IES, DOE, CDC, and NOAA.
+And don’t forget to subscribe to our monthly Research Data Services Newsletter.

 Research Data Life Cycle